-Improving the delivery to disabled pupils/students of written information provided to pupils/students who are not disabled
+Improving the delivery to disabled learners of written information provided to learners who are not disabled

-1. Activities 2.
-Success Criteria 3.
-Responsibil ity 4.
-Cost £ 5.
-Monitoring 6.
-Evaluatio n What specific tasks do we plan to undertake to achieve our planned outcome?
+Activities Success Criteria Responsibility Cost £ Monitoring Evaluation What specific tasks do we plan to undertake to achieve our planned outcome?
 How will we know whether we have achieved our target?
-Who, Where What evidence will be gathered?
+Who, Where Due to budget pressures full funding may not be possible What evidence will be gathered?
 Who will collect it and how?
 How effective is the action?
 Short Term (1 Year) To extend the availability of written and other materials in alternative formats.
 Availability of various formats extended.
-AA / NT Meeting time Estimate £600 for resources; includes availability of translating hardware and software items (lower figure reflects previous IT hardware purchases) Initial review evidence leading to development of new resources.
-Pupil review of resources.
-Medium Term (2 Years) Increase accessibility options, including greater use of online applications Confirmation of options available Business Manager/Network Manager None identified Review by SLT Parent/pupil review Review success of Ysgol Harri Tudur / Henry Tudor School provision Pupil feedback; IT review (through IT Delivery Group) SLT None identified Report / verbal Staff / pupil review
+AA / NT Meeting time Met from current resources/software provision Initial review evidence leading to development of new resources.
+Learner review of resources.
+Medium Term (2 Years) Increase accessibility options, including greater use of online applications Confirmation of options available ALNCO, SBM, Network Manager Use of bespoke software and hardware as identified (ie translation aids) Review by SLT Parent/learner review Long Term (3 Years) Review success of Ysgol Harri Tudur / Henry Tudor School provision Learner feedback; IT review (through IT Delivery Group) SLT Funding sources to be identified were necessary Report / verbal Staff / learner review